rspamd/rspamd/doc/markdown/architecture/protocol.md

 ## rspamd JSON control block

 Since rspamd version 0.9 it is also possible to pass additional data by prepending a JSON control block to a message.
 So you can use either headers or a JSON block to pass data from the MTA to rspamd.
-The advantage of the JSON block is that it can be encrypted using `httpcrypt`.
-Header encryption is currently unsupported.

 To use a JSON control block, you need to pass an extra header called `Message-Length` to rspamd.
 This header should be equal to the size of the message **excluding** the JSON control block.
 Therefore, the size of the control block is equal to `Content-Length - Message-Length`. rspamd assumes that a message starts immediately after the control block (with no extra CRLF).
 This method is equally compatible with streaming transfer, however even if you are not specifying `Content-Length` you are still required to specify `Message-Length`.